x75/x75.github.io/_posts/2020-02-28-grounding.md

 nothing really happens.
 There will only be small readjustment to a new equilibrium under the gravitational pull of unexplanation.

+- TODO: Explain proprioceptive grounding and force gauging
-TODO: Explain nonintuitive decompositions.
+- TODO: Explain nonintuitive decompositions

-TODO: Is intuition the same as introspection?
+- TODO: Q: Is intuition the same as introspection?
 Does intuitive mean recognizable by means of introspection?

 ### Comments